okTurtles/group-income/docs/Style-Guide.md

 ## Vue.js Style Guide

 Since this is a Vue.js project, any pull requests **must** follow *Priority A* rules mentioned in the [Vue.js Style Guide](https://vuejs.org/v2/style-guide/), and *should* follow the *Priority B* rules.
 Please take the time to read at least those two sections.

+## CSS/SASS Style Guide

+For styling, we use [Bulma](https://bulma.io/documentation/overview/start/).

+- Everything that can be solved by using Bulma’s classes should be solved with them
+- Theme overwrites that affect the whole application - for elements that could be found at the Bulma docs - should go to `/frontend/simple/sass` and be written in SCSS
+- Component specific styles should go to the component’s `<style>` tag, be written in SCSS, and be scoped to the component.
+Try to write as little of this as possible.

+#### Use correct Bulma documentation

+Bulma sometimes changes *significantly*.
+Therefore it's important:

+1. To access the correct documentation for the version of Bulma that we're using.
+(Check `package.json`, and then visit the version-specific docs, the earliest available of which is [0.4.4](https://versions.bulma.io/0.4.4/documentation/elements/box/))
+2. **Never update Bulma "just because"!** Always create an issue to update bulma first, and then create a single unique pull-request just for that issue.
+You will have to verify and fix any UI-differences that occur.
+Sometimes Bulma will remove or change CSS selector class names, etc. You must identify and fix all differences.

 ## Group Income Data Model Rules